looeee/blackthread.io/content/tutorials/4-textures.md

 This changes our torus knot to a cube 15 units long, wide and high, ready to have a texture applied to each side.

+Remember from Chapter 1 that we will always be using a [BufferGeometry](https://threejs.org/docs/#api/core/BufferGeometry) and not a [Geometry](https://threejs.org/docs/#api/core/Geometry).

 ### Loading a texture with the `TextureLoader`

 We'll turn this purple box into a wooden crate.
 Fortunately, the three.js repo has lots of free textures that we can use as we like, one of which is just what we are looking for: